usertxt/discordbot/README.md

 !twit <screen_name> [count]
 ```

->The optional count parameter will return the user's tweet based on order the tweet is in their timeline.
+>The optional count parameter will return the user's tweet based on the order the tweet is in their timeline.
 None or 1 is the most recent tweet, and 2 would be the user's second most recent tweet, etc.